iandoleary/discord-image-gen-bot/README.md

 # discord-image-gen-bot
 This bot can generate images with both Stable Diffusion and with the OpenAI API.
-The stable diffusion model is locally hosted so images take longer to generate, but on a 3060Ti can generate a 1024x1024 image in about a minute.
-This bot can also play songs from YouTube search.<br />
+The Stable Diffusion model is locally hosted so images take longer to generate, but on a 3060Ti can generate a 1024x1024 image in about a minute.
+This bot can also play songs from YouTube search.
+The size of the Stable Diffusion model plus the diffuser is about 22GB.<br />
 - Example 1: (high num_inference_steps)<br />
 <img src="examples/image_sd_1.png" alt="Example Image 1" width="400"><br />
 - Exampl 2: (low num_inference_steps)<br />